ADMAntwerp/GraphXAIN/README.md

 # GraphXAIN: Narratives to Explain Graph Neural Networks

-This repository contains the official implementation for the article **"GraphXAIN: Narratives to Explain Graph Neural Networks"**.
-Our method integrates Graph Neural Networks (GNNs), graph explainers, and Large Language Models (LLMs) to generate GraphXAINs — explainable AI (XAI) narratives that provide enhanced interpretability of GNN predictions.
+This repository contains the official implementation for the article **"GraphXAIN: Narratives to Explain Graph Neural Networks** (Cedro & Martens, 2024).
+Our method integrates Graph Neural Networks (GNNs), graph explainers, and Large Language Models (LLMs) to generate GraphXAINs, explainable AI (XAI) narratives that enhance the interpretability of GNN predictions.

 # Workflow
 ![Workflow Diagram](images/XAIN_workflow.png)